 Day 2 (20.6km, 897m)

 The two knobbly bits of ground were not obvious when the pitch was chosen the evening before and became the sections on the soft ground that did not give way to my ample body weight as the night wore on.
-While the pitch was on boggy land it had a consistency more like cool, dry plasticine rather than runny porridge, because of the lack of recent rain, so it appeared as it would hold up.
-Maybe because of being tired the lumps were not that obvious.
+While the pitch was on boggy land it had a consistency more like cool, dry plasticine rather than runny porridge, because of the lack of rain, so it appeared as if it would hold up.
+Because of my tiredness the lumps were not that obvious.
 The spot was odd because some of the grass at the pitch was yellow, dry and almost crisp, with shorter strands of green underneath.
-Being damp you would have thought that all the vegetation would be green.
+Being damp you would have thought that all the vegetation would be green

 Loch Beoraid: 7.30am, looking west along previous day’s route.
 Glorious

 Loch Beoraid has a reputation for being home to plenty of ticks, but a quick inspection shows there are none visible on those parts of my anatomy that can be seen – by me.
 For a thorough inspection you would need to be a Heineken rubber man – able to reach parts of the body that other mortals cannot reach.
 [The brewing company used to have an advertising slogan of: Heineken, refreshes the parts other beers cannot reach].